 Although having independent practices, Pérez Gayo and Maher have collaborated on different projects for a long time.
 Both designers work with a critical and analytical approach towards (social) design.
-Working through a queer, non-binary and intersectional framework, they focus particularly on the effects of design and designing on bodies and identities.
+Working through a queer, non-binary, and intersectional framework, they focus particularly on the effects of design and designing on bodies and identities.
 By investigating and deconstructing designed spaces, like architecture or media, they construct how the particular infrastructures within these spaces relate to our bodies and identities.

 From factory to innovation

 For Pérez Gayo and Maher, the residency “The Future of Strijp-S” started with a contemplation on the past: “For us, before being able to look into the future, we considered it is also important to look at the history of the place before we can make any decisions on how to move forward.
-We proposed to make our residency period very design-lead research, about what has been happening, and what has been the role of design shaping the neighbourhood.”
+We proposed to make our residency period very design-lead research, about what has been happening, and what has been the role of design shaping the neighborhood.”
 Historically, Strijp-S was an industrial factory zone, built by the electronics company Philips.
-In the 1990s, the company left Strijp-S, leaving the neighbourhood from what was first known as ‘the forbidden city’ open to innovative developments that stimulate creation and experiment.
+In the 1990s, the company left Strijp-S, leaving the neighborhood from what was first known as ‘the forbidden city’ open to innovative developments that stimulate creation and experiment.
 “That was, of course, one of the moments that has been beautiful for us to understand.
 Philips leaves, and then: What do we do?
 Who are we?
 What is this place?
 Suddenly, there is this moment of thinking in which Eindhoven constructs itself, as the city of design, technology, innovation, as a creative heart in the country.”

 Opening up the discussion